chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_establish_failover.rst

       $ sudo chef-server-ctl reconfigure

 #.
-Run the following command on the secondary backend machine:
+Run the following command on the secondary backend server:

    .. code-block:: bash